Predicates

 directive to be overridden

 with a local directive that Logtalk can make sense of.
-Note that Logtalk
+It also allows

-This fundamental difference precludes an automated solution at the Logtalk
+precludes an automated solution at the Logtalk compiler level.

 As an example, assume that you want to call from an object (or a category) a module meta-predicate with the following meta-predicate directive: